Chef-Inspired, Scratch-Made Meal Program

 Families should submit a new Free & Reduced Meal Application each school year by the 30th day of school.
 The Free & Reduced application provides free breakfast and lunch, as well as discounts for fees, scholarship opportunities and more.

-Please make sure to also read the letter to households, which is at the start of the linked file, and contains a consent to share eligibility form, and then fill out the 2023-24 Free/Reduced Meal Application Form, letter to households, and the consent to share for other programs.
+Please make sure to read the letter to households below, prior to filling out the 2024-25 Free/Reduced Meal Application Form and the consent to share for other programs.

 семейной заявки на бесплатное или льготное школьное питание